Is 638 a Good Credit Score?

 What Else Can You Get with a 638 Credit Score?

-The odds are good that you can land a car loan, credit card, personal loan, or mortgage with a credit score of 638.
-That said, expect to have higher interest rates, less desirable terms, and less flexibility than if you had a score that was in the good, very good, or excellent ranges.
+The odds are in your favor with a credit score of 638, so you should be able to land a credit card, car loan, personal loan, or mortgage.
+That said, expect to have higher interest rates, less desirable terms, and less flexibility than if you had a good, very good, or excellent score.

-Besides other criteria such as your debt-to-income ratio (DTI), income, collateral, and education, your credit score is one of the main things creditors and lenders will take a close look at when determining whether to give you that loan or line of credit.
-You might focus on building your score to qualify for better terms.
+Besides other criteria, such as your debt-to-income ratio, income, collateral, and education, your credit score is one of the main things that creditors and lenders will take a close look at when determining whether to give you a loan or line of credit.
+You might want to focus on building your score to qualify for better terms.
 Making on-time payments, reducing your debt, and avoiding hard credit checks can be valuable tactics.

 Can I Get a Credit Card with a 638 Credit Score?

-With a 638 credit score, the odds are good for you to qualify for certain credit cards.
-However, for many credit cards (including those with robust rewards), you need to land at least in the “good” range of credit scores.
+With a 638 credit score, you can likely qualify for certain credit cards.
+However, for many credit cards (including those with robust rewards), you’ll need to land at least in the good credit score range.

-• A secured card can work well for people with fair credit scores.
+A secured card can work well for people with fair credit scores.
 Like store cards, secured cards also have less stringent minimum credit score requirements.
 They’re made for folks who are building their credit and require you to secure the card by putting down a deposit.
-They usually have lower credit limits; typically, the limit equals the deposit.
-Say your deposit is $250.
-In that case, your credit limit will be $250.
+They usually have lower credit limits, with the limit typically equal to the deposit.
+So if your deposit is $250, your credit limit will be $250.

 Secured cards work just like other credit cards, and they’re accepted wherever the card network is accepted.
 And with some secured cards, after a series of on-time payments, you might be able to graduate to a standard card.

-Note that besides having fewer options, you’ll likely be approved for cards with higher interest and fees and less flexible terms.
+Besides having fewer options with a 638 credit score, you’ll likely only be approved for cards with higher interest rates and fees and less flexible terms.
 See if you can get prequalified online.
-This usually requires you to provide some basic personal and financial details.
-Plus, it won’t result in a hard pull of your credit, so won’t hurt your score.
+This usually requires you to provide some basic personal and financial details, but it won’t result in a hard pull of your credit, meaning it won’t hurt your score.

 Can I Get an Auto Loan with a 638 Credit Score?